top of page

 How to Apply

-Beginning and aspiring farmers!
-We encourage anyone to apply who has any farming experience (volunteering, interning, or work experience) or has completed another farmer training program like Veterans to Farmers.
-We also encourage anyone who has completed the GoFarm internship or WFPC and beginning farmers with their own businesses who have been in operation for 1-5 years to apply.
-Historically marginalized communities, including Black, Indigenous, and People of Color (BIPOC), members of the LGBTQIA+ community, refugees, immigrants, people with disabilities, and veterans, are given priority in the application process.
+For the Incubator Farmer Track, we encourage anyone to apply who has farming experience (volunteering, interning, or work experience) or has completed another farmer training program like those offered by Veterans to Farmers and Sprout City Farms.
+We also encourage applications from anyone who has completed the GoFarm Intern Farmer track or Whole Farm Planning Course, as well as beginning farmers with their own businesses who have been in operation for 1-5 years.

 Incubator Testimonials